fosslight/fosslight-guide-en/tutorial/1_project.md

 - Check "Not Applicable" and click Save.

 ### 2-2.
 Go to SRC Tab.
-- Download Sample [OSS Report](result_files/OSS-Report_SampleProject.xlsx) with OSS List written.
+- Download Sample [FOSSLight Report](result_files/FOSSLight-Report_SampleProject.xlsx) with OSS List written.
-- Click the Upload button to upload the OSS Report file.
+- Click the Upload button to upload the FOSSLight Report file.
 At this time, select SRC Sheet as the sheet to be loaded.
     ![bin](images/1_prj_sheet.PNG)
-- Confirm that the SRC Sheet of the OSS Report is loaded and click Save.
+- Confirm that the SRC Sheet of the FOSSLight Report is loaded and click Save.

 ### 2-3.
 Go to BIN Tab.
 ![bin](images/1_prj_bin.png)